AdobeDocs/graphql-mesh-gateway/src/pages/gateway/hooks.md

 <InlineAlert variant="info" slots="text"/>

-Hooks are used to modify the response to a request, but cannot be used to modify the request.
+Hooks cannot be used to modify the request.

 If processing time is important, developers should use hook transforms sparingly, because they can increase processing time.